 Today, I get to share with you a book called “Stealing the First Mate” by Tabitha Bouldin.
-There’s a great giveaway at the bottom of the page, so be sure to stick around long enough to check it out.

 But first I want to talk a little bit about something that struck me several times throughout the story.
 No one is perfect.